mayankmalik01/Self-driving-car/README.md

 2) **Real time "Car" (object) detection using state of the art "SSD (Single Shot MultiBox Detector)"**

+## Sample Output

 ![](output.gif)

-**Challenge Description from Comma.ai**
+1) Predict the speed of a car from a video, **Challenge Description from Comma.ai**

-*Basically, your goal is to predict the speed of a car from a video.*
+""*Basically, your goal is to predict the speed of a car from a video.*
 *data/train.mp4 is a video of driving containing 20400 frames.
 Video is shot at 20 fps.*
 *data/train.txt contains the speed of the car at each frame, one speed on each line.*

 *data/test.mp4 is a different driving video containing 10798 frames.
 Video is shot at 20 fps.
 Your deliverable is test.txt*

-*We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart*
+*We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart*""

 Dataset can be downloaded from  [Comma.ai speed challenge](https://github.com/commaai/speedchallenge)